On the 23rd August 2018, the UK Government started to issue Brexit ‘no deal’ technical notices.

 Classifying your goods in the UK Trade Tariff if no deal

-The UK will exit the EU on the 23hr on 29/03/2019 and it is going to leave the EU’s single market and Customs Union.
+The UK will leave the EU’s single market and Customs Union.

 This will mean the UK will have to meet the same trading requirements as a ‘third county’ under World Trade Organisation rules.
 This will mean the same rate of duty as WTO members currently pay.